IBM/software-networking-pot/docs/IBM SevOne Automated Network Observability/pliant.md

 ![IBM SevOne Automated Network Observability](img/Lab%209%20-%208.png)

-11. On the left hand side panel, go to Common -> If and move it under the last tile
+11. On the left hand side panel, go to Common -> If and move it under the last building block
     - a.
 Condition-> $action == "Set"
     - b.
-On the TRUE branch add tile SevOne -> REST v3 -> Polling -> Polling Add Hfp Object
+On the TRUE branch add building block SevOne -> REST v3 -> Polling -> Polling Add Hfp Object
         - i.
-Name of the Tile: SevOne_Add_HFP
+Name of the building block: SevOne_Add_HFP
         - ii. authKey: $NMSCredentials
             - 1. Body:
                 - a.
 DeviceId: $deviceid